 Which gins are not vegan?

-Whilst most gins are vegan, there are some that are not suitable for vegans because they use ingredients such as honey, carmine, gelatine, isinglass or ants.
+Whilst most gins are vegan, some are not suitable for vegans because they use ingredients such as honey, carmine, gelatine, isinglass or ants.

 The following table shows which gins are not vegan: